Childrens Programs FAQ

 Field Trip FAQs

 Our field trips are 2 hours long by default and cover a lot of ground on our 60-acre farm.
-If you would like to arrange a shorter or longer tour, please let us know in advance so we can ensure we make the most of the time you are here!
+If you would like to arrange a shorter or longer visit, please let us know in advance so we can ensure we make the most of the time you are here!

 All of our school field trips and tours include an age-appropriate exploration of what it means to be on Musqueam territory and what the Indigenous programs do here at the Farm.